bastienboutonnet/py-nest-thermostat/README.md

 ## Create your credentials file

-`py-nest` expects your credentials and other handy authentication parameters to be in an file named `config.yaml` and it should be placed at this location `~/.py-nest-thermostat/`.
+`nest` expects your credentials and other handy authentication parameters to be in an file named `config.yaml` and it should be placed at this location `~/.py-nest-thermostat/`.
 We might implement the possibility to pass a custom location later.
 If you're too impatient feel free to help out! :)

 You can find an example of this file [here](./config.yaml.sample)